Is your toddler getting too big for their nursery? Try out these tips to create a timeless bedroom for your child.

 Mix and Match

 Experts suggest including two to three patterns in your child’s room.
 If you use more patterns in the room, it would be hard for you to maintain a tidy area since the kids usually tend to be chaotic and messy.
 Remember not to mix and bring in a lot of patterns into the room.
 You can add one medium sized pattern, one small pattern and some wall art that is distinctive and large enough to draw attention to.
-Mixing up these patterns will help you create a single effect that will complement the overall ambience of the room.
+Mixing up these patterns will help you create a single effect that will complement the overall ambiance of the room.